calops/hmts.nvim/README.md

 - Neovim `0.9` (probably works on older versions, if anybody wants to check)
 - Have [treesitter](https://github.com/nvim-treesitter/nvim-treesitter) enabled

+> [!Important]
+> Make sure all the languages you embed are *actually installed in treesitter*, with `:TSInstall`.
+Don't be me, don't
+> spend hours trying to figure out while your injections don't work when the parsers aren't even installed.

 ## Installation

 Install `calops/hmts.nvim` with your favorite package manager.